jlangch/venice/doc/readme/ext-kira.md

 # Kira Templating

-Kira is a simple templating library for Venice.
+Kira is a simple templating module for Venice.

 ## Syntax